sodiumsun/snackcache/README.md

 - Another developer with the same normalized prompt
 - A pre-seeded common pattern

-With SnackCache, you don't need to pay twice for those tokens.
+With SnackCache, you don't need to pay for those tokens twice.

 ---